 I break my miles up by year and by “type”.
 I emphasize “Skipper”, “Ocean Miles and “Ocean Miles as Watch Leader+” because I have some to show and those are the types of sailing miles I’m trying to accumulate.
 Racing miles are on there because if I’m vying for a spot on a race crew it makes sense to have them broken out.
 I’ve accumulated a lot of those miles through offshore racing.
 Chose the types in your miles table based on the experience you have and the experiences you’re most interested in acquiring.

 I show the last two years and then “Before 2017” to demonstrate that many of my miles are recent.
 I suggest you setup your table to demonstrate the recency of your experience as well.

 On software: I used Google Sheets to build my miles table.
 And before I had this site I used Google Docs to build my resume.
-If you’re interested in the template drop me a line and I can send a copy your way.
+If you’re interested in the resume miles table template you can grab it here.

 Credentials and Coursework

 Simply list the credentials you have and courses you’ve completed that are relevant to sailing.
 Including: